GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

         Add-Computer -DomainName gontoso.com -Restart -Force -Credential gontoso.com\Administrator

     You will be prompted for credentials.
-Use the Administrator username and password that you set when you configured the domain controller VM in a previous step.
+Use the administrator username and password that you set when you configured the domain controller VM in a previous step.

     The machine will reboot.

-1. Use RDP to connect to the SQL Server instance by using the credentials for the gontoso.com\Administrator account.
+1. Use RDP to connect to the SQL Server instance by using the credentials for the `gontoso.com\Administrator` account.
 1. Create a new folder for database backups and share it:

         New-Item -ItemType directory -Path C:\SQLBackup